nomi811/build-a-website/README.md

-# Build a website with Ruby
+# Build a website with Ruby and JavaScript

 ## Why am I doing this?
 You can already get a pretty long way building a website using just HTML & CSS.
 Or perhaps instead using the myriad blogging engines and 'build a website' services that exist.
 So why bother with Ruby?